Anti-Personnel Obstacle Breaching System, MN79 & Anti-Personnel Obstacle Breaching System Inert, MN84

 Quick Summary

-The Army Contracting Command – Rock Island (ACC-RI) is conducting market research through this Sources Sought notice to identify qualified manufacturers for Anti-Personnel Obstacle Breaching Systems (APOBS), including both the live (MN79) and inert (MN84) versions.
-This effort aims to inform the future procurement method, which may include Small Business Set-Asides or full and open competition.
-Interested sources must submit capabilities statements by April 20, 2026, 12:00 PM EST.
+The Army Contracting Command – Rock Island (ACC-RI) is conducting market research through a Sources Sought notice to identify qualified manufacturers for the Anti-Personnel Obstacle Breaching System (APOBS), including both live (MN79) and inert (MN84) variants.
+This effort aims to inform future procurement methods, which may include small business set-asides or full and open competition, with the potential for multiple awards.
+Responses are due by April 21, 2026, at 12:00 PM EST.

 The requirement is for the manufacturing and delivery of: